petripellinen/Portfolio/README.md

    # Portfolio
 ### Applied Data Sciences KB-74
-### Jorge Edmundo Ortiz Durán
+### Petri Johannes Pellinen
-### Student Number 17170311
+### Student Number: 18116256

 1. ### Introduction

-My name is Jorge, I am 23 years old and I am Mexican, I am a student of the computer systems engineering career at the Instituto Politécnico Nacional, in Mexico.
-I am currently in the Applied Data Science course, at The Hague University of Applied Sciences, in the Netherlands.
-I am working on a project called Cyber Security.
-In this project we apply the concepts and use the tools provided by the course.
-Libraries like Tweepy, Pandas and Numpy are also used.
+My name is Petri Pellinen, I am a 25-year old student from Tampere, Finland.
+At my home university (Tampere University of Applied Sciences) I study software engineering in the department of ICT-engineering.
+This is my third year of a four-year program to graduate with a title of ICT-engineer or Bachelor of Science.
+I’m now studying Applied Data Science in The Hague University of Applied Sciences.
+It is a course of different group projects.
+My project group is working on a project called Cyber Security.
+In the project we use machine learning and programming skills learned as the course goes on.
+Programming learning happens mainly in learning environment called Data Camp, where we are assigned programming tasks to complete.
+This portfolio is a proof of my efforts on the group project.
-Part of the task we have to complete during the course is to finish courses that have been assigned to us on the DataCamp and Coursera platform, in order to learn how to use tools to achieve our goal in our project.
-Below is a compilation of the work I have done during this course.

 2. ### Jargon